mattbroussard/expertflyer-util/README.md

   - Optionally, deleted alerts can be re-added back to the queue used by the bulk adding feature described above.
   - You can shift-click to select a range of consecutive rows
 - Rows with "Yes" or non-zero availability are highlighted in green for easier visual identification on the Awards & Upgrades search page.
+- Lists of flight alerts (in queue) can be imported or exported as JSON
+- On the Flight Timetables page, you can easily save and restore filter settings in a single click (useful when switching between endpoints)
+- On the Awards & Upgrades and Flight Availability search result pages, you can navigate to previous/next date ranges with a single click
+- On the Flight Timetables page, you can view individual flights or the whole page worth of flights on GCMap

 ## Troubleshooting